-For the Hungarian diploma one of the following elective courses must be taken: either Advanced Macroeconomics, Advanced Microeconomics: Game Theory, Advanced Microeconomics: Information Economics, Intermediate Econometrics, Applied Econometrics or History of Economic Thought.
+For the Hungarian diploma one of the following elective courses must be taken: either Advanced Macroeconomics, Advanced Microeconomics: Game Theory, Advanced Microeconomics: Information Economics, Intermediate Econometrics or History of Economic Thought.

 The minimum GPA in order to receive the Master's Degree in Economics is 2.66 in the coursework, and the thesis component of the program should not lower the GPA below this threshold.
 Students are required to have a minimum GPA of 2.66 at the end of the first year.
-Second year stipend upgrade is based on GPA ranking after the core courses are completed by the students in the Winter semester.